 Zlatko M. Knežević

-Judge of the Constitutional Court of Bosnia and Herzegovina
+President of the Constitutional Court of Bosnia and Herzegovina

+He was a member of the High Judicial and Prosecutorial Council of Bosnia and Herzegovina and the President of the Executive Committee of the Bar Association of the Republika Srpska.
 He is the recipient of the highest recognition award of the Bar Association of the Republika Srpska